dceejay/RedMap/README.md

  - **ship** : a ship icon that aligns with the heading of travel.
  - **car** : a car icon that aligns with the heading of travel.
  - **bus** : a bus/coach icon that aligns with the heading of travel.
- - **uav** : a small uav like icon that aligns with the heading of travel.
+ - **uav** : a small drone uav like icon that aligns with the heading of travel.
+ - **quad** : a small quadcopter uav like icon that aligns with the heading of travel.
  - **helicopter** : a small helicopter icon that aligns with the heading of travel.
  - **sensor** : a camera icon that points to the heading angle.
  - **arrow** : a map GPS arrow type pointer that aligns with the heading of travel.